 Additionally, PIP insurance does not compensate drivers for pain or suffering or other non-economic damages.
 Once you have exceeded your PIP policy limits, Florida law entitles you to seek additional damages from the at-fault driver in civil court.
 Your attorney will help you through your insurance claims process and advise you on when or if escalating your insurance claim to a lawsuit should happen.

-Sibley Dolman Accident Injury Lawyers, LLP’s Results in Car Accident Cases
+Sibley Dolman Gipe Accident Injury Lawyers, PA’s Results in Car Accident Cases

 Recovering Damages After a Car Accident in Fort Lauderdale

 When you hire a qualified attorney to help you pursue an at-fault driver for damages after a car accident in Florida, you might be able to recover the following damages:

 - Medical expenses beyond what your PIP policy already paid for including ambulance service, emergency department visit, hospitalization, radiology, prescription medications, etc.

 - Future medical costs when an injury requires extensive recovery, multiple surgeries, or results in permanent disability

 - Rehabilitation costs such as physical therapy and assistive devices including crutches, prosthetic limbs, wheelchairs, walkers, etc.

 - Additional lost wages not covered by your PIP policy

 - Future lost wages when an injury requires an extended absence from work or a permanent disability prevents a victim from returning to their job.